GCES-2018-2/core/README.md

       e-mail: "adm@unb.br"
       password: "123456"

-For more install and configurate informations, access the [Tutorial](https://github.com/fga-gpp-mds/2017.1-SIGS/wiki/Comandos-de-Instala%C3%A7%C3%A3o-do-Ambiente).
+For more installation and configuration information, access the [Tutorial](https://github.com/fga-gpp-mds/2017.1-SIGS/wiki/Comandos-de-Instala%C3%A7%C3%A3o-do-Ambiente).